roytrust/programming/methodology.md

 ## Behavioral Patterns
 ### [Strategy](https://refactoring.guru/design-patterns/strategy)
 * Define a family of algorithms, encapsulates each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
+* __context__ must have a field for storing a reference to one of the strategies.
+The context delegates the work to a linked strategy object instead of executing it on its own.
+* __client__ passes the desired strategy to the context.
+In fact, the context doesn’t know much about strategies.
+It works with all strategies through the same generic interface, which only exposes a single method for triggering the algorithm encapsulated within the selected strategy.
+* This way the context becomes independent of concrete strategies, so you can add new algorithms or modify existing ones without changing the code of the context or other strategies.

 ### Template Method